Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Deployment.md

 6. Proceed to “Visualize: Checking and editing the dashboard in Power BI desktop application” section.

 ###  Option 2: Using provided sample data
-If you are using provided Parquet sample files to run this sample, the stored procedure is already created and available in the database.
+If you are using provided Parquet sample files to run this sample, the stored procedure was already created from the Bicep template and is available in the database.
 To explore (view/edit) the stored procedure used for Power BI dashboard report, we need to connect to database using “Serverless SQL endpoint” in synapse workspace that was created by BICEP.

-Serverless SQL endpoint could be found in Synapse Workspace as highlighted below:
+The Serverless SQL endpoint can be found in Synapse Workspace as highlighted below:

 ![image](https://user-images.githubusercontent.com/116351573/209016888-8836d4e6-59bd-4eac-80a8-920233c13345.png)